Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 Acronis Backup for Office 365 Disadvantages:

-• If an error occurs, it’s not always clear what the problem was.
+• If an error occurs, it’s not always clear what the problem is.

-• There is an agent to backup Microsoft SQL to Office 365, but not the other way around.
+• There is an agent to back up Microsoft SQL to Office 365, but not vice versa.

 • Acronis does not support downloading files in a PST format.